kamzolas/MHPS/README.md

 # MHPS (MASH Human Proximity Score)
 Ranking of commonly used rodent MASLD models, based on their proximity to human MASLD according to their phenotypic, molecular, and histological profiles.
-This pipeline supports the analyses published in Nature Metabolism (https://www.nature.com/articles/s42255-024-01043-6, Vacca, M., Kamzolas, I., Harder, L.M. et al. An unbiased ranking of murine dietary models based on their proximity to human metabolic dysfunction-associated steatotic liver disease (MASLD).
+This pipeline supports the analyses published in our Nature Metabolism paper (https://www.nature.com/articles/s42255-024-01043-6 ---
+Vacca, Kamzolas, Harder, et al. An unbiased ranking of murine dietary models based on their proximity to human metabolic dysfunction-associated steatotic liver disease (MASLD).
 Nat Metab 6, 1178–1196 (2024). https://doi.org/10.1038/s42255-024-01043-6

 Running the MHPS pipeline
 --------------------------------------------